-Overhead costs include compensation and related expenses, consulting, legal and other professional services fees relating to research and development activities, which we do not allocate to specific projects.
+^{}Overhead costs include compensation and related expenses, consulting, legal and other professional services fees relating to research and development activities, which we do not allocate to specific projects.

-The increase in total research and development expenses in the three and nine months ended September 30, 2019 as compared to the same periods in 2018 was primarily due to increased spending related to post marketing requirements assumed as part of the acquisition of PANCREAZE in June 2018, in addition to spending on our Qsymia adolescent safety and efficacy study (OB-403) as we enrolled our first patients across multiple sites and started monitoring visits.
-Our spending to develop VI-0106 for the treatment of PAH experienced a temporary decrease due to the timing of development activities.
-We expect research and development expenses to continue to remain stable over the remaining months in 2019 for OB-403 as we enroll more patients and increase the number of sites as well as work on the PANCREAZE post-marketing requirements.
+The decrease in total research and development expenses in the three months ended March 31, 2020 as compared to the same period in 2019 was primarily due to completion of enrollment for Qsymia adolescent safety and efficacy study and the completion of the PANCREAZE longer shelf life formulation.
+We expect research and development expenses to remain stable over the remaining months of 2020 for OB-403 as we monitor patient activity as well as work on the remaining PANCREAZE post-marketing requirements.